 9. Internal Linking Architecture

 - Use descriptive anchor text for internal links.
-Instead of “click here” or “learn more,” use anchor text that describes the target page — for example, “our SEO services in Singapore” tells both users and search engines what the linked page is about.
+Instead of “click here” or “learn more,” use anchor text that describes the target page.
+For example, “our SEO services in Singapore” tells both users and search engines what the linked page is about.

 - Create content hubs and pillar page structures.
-Group related content together with a comprehensive pillar page linking to detailed subtopic pages, and vice versa.
+Group related content together with a full pillar page linking to detailed subtopic pages, and vice versa.
 This signals topical authority to both Google and AI search engines.

 10. URL Structure Best Practices